aivarsk/aivarsk.github.io/_posts/2021-07-07-tpcall-flags.md

 > If a signal interrupts any underlying system calls, then the interrupted system call is reissued.

-Assuming your application receives a signal and you have set up a handler for the signal (otherwise the application terminates), Tuxedo will retry the interrupted `msgsnd` call.
+Assuming your application receives a signal and you have set up a handler for the signal (otherwise the application may terminate), Tuxedo will retry the interrupted `msgsnd` call.

 ### TPNOCOPY